Scalr/terraform-provider-scalr/docs/resources/scalr_module.md

 ## Import

-To import a module use module ID as the import ID.
+To import a module use the module ID as the import ID.
 For example:

 ```shell
 terraform import scalr_module.example mod-tk4315k3lofu4i0